Impact of Minimum Wage on Industrial Exports in Jordan

 Authors

-• PhD in Business Economics, Ministry of Industry, Trade and Supply (MoITS), Amman, Jordan
+• Ayman A. Al-khatib PhD in Business Economics, Ministry of Industry, Trade and Supply (MoITS), Amman, Jordan

 • Nahil Saqfalhait Professor, The University of Jordan, Business College, Business Economics Department, Amman, Jordan